chinamike65/hugo-tuolesi/content/book2/book2en.md

 On the thrones in front of all the Buddhas are placed the teachings and sutras of the luminous body that they have spoken.

-Visualize the blue hum character in the hearts of the deities in the field of resources, the hum character emits light, and the light shines on the pure land of each Buddhist country, bringing the real Shakyamuni Buddha and the lineage patriarchs, masters, deities, Buddhas, and bodhisattvas. , Fate Jue Arhats, Shravaka Arhats, Warriors, Dakinis, Dharma Protectors and other wise deities are invited to join the deity deities who have been visualized in front of them, and can also be visualized as having three types of wisdom, compassion and ability.
-The Buddhas of merit, all of them showed their supernatural powers, and merged with the deities of the grain field.
+Visualize the blue hum character in the hearts of the deities in the field of resources, the HUM character emits light, and the light shines on the pure land of each Buddhist country, bringing the real Shakyamuni Buddha and the lineage patriarchs, masters, deities, Buddhas, and bodhisattvas. , Fate Jue Arhats, Shravaka Arhats, Warriors, Dakinis, Dharma Protectors and other wise deities are invited to join the deity deities who have been visualized in front of them, and can also be visualized as having three types of wisdom, compassion and ability.
+The Buddhas of merit, all of them showed their supernatural powers, and merged with the deities of the Field of Merit.

 We should believe in our hearts that the real field of merit is right in front of us.

 The Buddhist scriptures say that the wisdom of the Buddha is everywhere, because the Buddha is the one who has achieved dual status, and the body and mind have become one.
 Therefore, wherever the wisdom of the Buddha pervades, the body of the Buddha can also permeate, but we are blocked by karma.
 Covered and invisible.

-The other deities in the grain field are actually manifested by the Buddha, so they also exist in front of us.
+The other deities in the Field of Merit are actually manifested by the Buddha, so they also exist in front of us.

 Therefore, the greater our confidence, the greater the blessings and the accumulated merits.

 During prostration:

-1. Bow down.
+1. Prostration

-Visualize yourself transforming into countless avatars, each standing respectfully in front of the grain field below.
+Visualize yourself transforming into countless avatars, each standing respectfully in front of the Field of Merit below.

 First, lift up your hands and put your palms together on top of your head, put your thumbs in your palms, visualize holding a wish-fulfilling jewel in your palms when you put your palms together, bow to your guru, and put your palms together on top of your head.